 Generally speaking a garage conversion project should come under the permitted developments rights, which will most of the time mean that planning permission isn't required.
 However, there are some instances and occasions where you may need to apply for planning permission or that you are changing the type of use.

-If your house resides in a conservation area or the building is a listed property, then it's most likely that you may need planning permission.
-If you're unsure whether or not your home is situated in a conservation area, please check and discuss this with your local authorities and request details if necessary.
+If your house resides in a conservation area or the building is a listed property, or has some kind of a covenant attached to the building, then it's most likely that you may need planning permission.
+If you're unsure whether or not your home is situated in a conservation area, please check and discuss this with your local authorities and request details if necessary..

 How much extra space will I get by converting